-Besides having problems with language deficits, people with AD, specially in the early stages of the disease, might become apathetic and have a tendency to get depressed \citep{alzheimer20182018}.
-People with AD usually suffer from prosodic impairment due to which they will find difficulties in expressing their emotions \citep{tosto2011prosodic}.
-Those signs suggest the presence of paralinguistic cues to detect cognitive dysfunction.
+Besides having problems with language deficits, people with AD, specially in the early stages of the disease, might become apathetic and have a tendency to get depressed \cite{alzheimer20182018}.
+People with AD usually suffer from prosodic impairment due to which they will find difficulties in expressing their emotions \cite{tosto2011prosodic}.
+Those signs suggest the presence of paralinguistic cues in the speech of people who suffer from this cognitive dysfunction.

-OpenSMILE \citep{eyben2013recent} is a commonly used tool for feature extraction in paralinguistic tasks \citep{schuller2009interspeech, schuller2010interspeech}.
-It describes a series of default feature sets, such as the INTERSPEECH 2010 Paralinguistic Challenge Feature Set (IS10) \citep{schuller2010interspeech}, which is used in this work.
-The IS10 defines 76 low-level descriptors (LLD) features for each time frame.
+OpenSMILE \cite{eyben2013recent} is a commonly used tool for feature extraction in speech tasks \cite{schuller2009interspeech,schuller2010interspeech}.
+It describes a series of default feature sets, such as the INTERSPEECH 2010 Paralinguistic Challenge Feature Set (IS10) \cite{schuller2010interspeech}, which is used in this work.
+The IS10 defines 76 Low-Level Descriptors (LLD) features for each time frame.
 In this work, we define a time frame as 25ms, sampled at a rate of 10ms.
-Those LLD are based on several speech descriptors that were used in previous works, such as pitch, voicing probability \citep{khodabakhsh2015evaluation} and MFCC \citep{fraser2016linguistic}.
-Additionally, the IS10 yielded the best result in the AD detection task compared to other feature sets defined in OpenSMILE \citep{Warnita2018}.
+Those LLD are a combination of several speech descriptors that were independently used in previous works, such as pitch, voicing probability \cite{khodabakhsh2015evaluation} and MFCC \cite{fraser2016linguistic}.
+When compared to other feature sets defined in OpenSMILE, the IS10 yielded the best result in the AD detection task \cite{Warnita2018}.